offensive-packaging/documentation/python-pip/index.md

                                environment variables and user configuration.
    --require-virtualenv        Allow pip to only run in a virtual environment;
                                exit with an error otherwise.
+   --python <python>           Run pip with the specified Python interpreter.
    -v, --verbose               Give more output.
 Option is additive, and can be
                                used up to 3 times.
    -V, --version               Show version and exit.